zjspj/Yeast_genome_assembly_CS199/README_RENHAO.md

 # Pipeline Steps

+## Preparation

-## File Directory Set Up
+### File Directory Set Up

 The first step is to set up the file directory on your machine.
-Our [create_folder.sh](Create_Environment/create_folder.sh) helps you to organize all the rawdata and results.
+Our [create_folder.sh](Create_Environment/create_folder.sh) helps you to organize all the rawdata and scripts, and save results.

-## Environment Set Up and Download Data
+### Environment Set Up and Download Data

 Three independent environments were used in this project, and the .yml files are linked below.